chenxinye/mhodlr/docs/source/precision.rst

 With the software ``mhodlr``, you can easily customized your preferred precision for HODLR simulation.
 The precision is defined by class ``precision``, you can simply use a few letters to define the precision, or specify the detail of the precision used.

+We give a few examples to illustrate its usage.

 .. code:: matlab

   precision(6, 10, 1, 1, 0.5, 1)